 Fugitive bank robber Joe Maybe steals the identity of a marshal and rides into a town whose judge asks Joe to act as town marshal but an old flame almost betrays his real identity forcing Joe to claim she's his wife.

 A farmer, Zachary Hallock (Joel McCrea) & his son Joshua (Jimmy Hunt) try to establish new roots on their farm near a small western town victimized by outlaws.
 The merchants & ranchers form a vigilante group to oppose the constant threat to their families.
 They also try to recruit Hallock, but he refuses & instead secretly joins the outlaw band terrorizing the community.
-His son & new bridge Sarah Skaggs (Barbara Hale) don't understand why he has seemly decided to become an outlaw & has turned his back on everything & everyone most dear to him.Written by
+His son & new bride Sarah Jane Skaggs (Barbara Hale) don't understand why he has seemly decided to become an outlaw & has turned his back on everything & everyone most dear to him.Written by

 10 of 11 people found this review helpful.

 Was this review helpful to you?

 | Report this